BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 --------------

-JMS Session objects are the actual java class instances used to send and receive messages by a JMS messaging application.
+JMS Session objects are the actual java class instances used to send and receive messages by a JMS messaging application like HJB.
 They are created using a given Session.
 The four distinct types supported by HJB are

 * `Message Consumers`_